 As a product grows, you have to choose what to test and what not to test, leaving many things untested.

 Test executions are not cumulative.
-Every time a new version of the system is released it’s necessary (well it’s desirable, yet should be necessary) to test all the accumulated functionalities, not just the ones from the last addition.
-This is because it’s possible that some of the functionalities implemented in previous versions change their desired behavior due to the new changes.
+Every time a new version of the system is released, it’s necessary (well it’s desirable, yet should be necessary) to test all the accumulated functionalities.
+Not just the ones from the last addition.
+This is because some of the functionalities implemented in previous versions may change their desired behavior due to the new changes.

 The good news is that automation is cumulative.
 It’s the only way to make testing constant.
 The challenge is to perform testing efficiently, in a way that pays off.

 Teams leverage test automation tools to optimize the functional testing process, for both mobile and web applications.
 By incorporating continuous testing into the mix, there’s a seamless flow in test management.
-This approach enhances test coverage, ensuring that all functional tests are thorough and reflective of user needs, resulting in more reliable software products.
+This approach enhances test coverage, boosting all functional tests to be thorough and reflective of user needs, resulting in more reliable software products.

 What is the Difference Between Functional Testing and Automated Testing?